Do You Need To Hire Two Wedding Photographers?

 Articles about “Why you don’t need two wedding photographers” argue that this is in fact a myth.
 They state that good logistical planning would allow a single shooter can capture the entire wedding morning.
 Looking at the time stamps from hundreds of weddings we can see that the heart of bridal and groom preparations often occurs at exactly the same time.
 No level of planning, no matter how good can negate this.

-For this very reason we include coverage of both partners on the wedding morning as standard in our wedding photography service.
+For this very reason we include coverage of both partners on the wedding morning as standard in all od our wedding photography packages.

 Hiring a wedding photography duo means that we can then capture the details, people, emotions, and scenery in different locations at the same time throughout the day.